fauno/hacking/README.markdown

 ## Install

-Run `make PREFIX=/srv/git install` as root, where *PREFIX* is the git root.
+Run `make PREFIX=/srv/git` as root, where *PREFIX* is the git root.
 Check the Makefile itself to see other options.

+Now you can use `ssh git@host command arguments`, run the *help* command to list commands and arguments available.

+## Host requirements

+You'll need `git-shell`, on Parabola it's on the *git* package.
+Also a working ssh daemon with "AuthorizedKeysFile  .ssh/authorized_keys" (default in most installations).

+## Local configuration

+On your hacking user, you can add this to your *~/.ssh/config*

+    Host git
+      HostName git_hostname_can_be_localhost
+      User git

+The repo URL will be *git:repo.git* or *ssh://gitPREFIX/repo.git*.

 ## How to add new keys

-* Add your key to the authorized\_keys file.
+* Add your key to the authorized\_keys file on your local clone
 * Change the key comment to the "Name <name@email.nu>" format (just for keeping it tidy)
 * Commit
 * Push if you have push privileges and you're adding a new hacker, or
-* Run `git format-patch HEAD-1` and send the generated patches to Parabola
+* Run `git format-patch HEAD-1` and send the generated patches to one of the other hackers listed.

 ## How does this work?